What The New Credit Card Act Means To You

 Do the math behind interest rates in the range that credit cards will give you and you will see it helps no one.

-That’s exactly my point.
-ANY number is going to be arbitrary.
-But that’s why we need one number.
-Either you’re an adult at 18 and can do everything and I mean everything or you aren’t an adult until you’re 21… for everything.
+1. That’s exactly my point.
+Any number is going to be arbitrary.
+That’s why we need one number.
+Either you’re an adult at 18 and can do everything and I mean everything or you aren’t an adult until you’re 21.

 At 18, you have to realize that you are in fact an adult and the decisions you make carry more weight than they might have before.